RalphHightower/RalphHightower/Opinions/DonaldTrumpIsAFuckingIdiot.md

 Child: "Father, when I grow up, I want to be president."<br />Trump: "Barron, here.
 Hold my beer.
 Watch this."[^115]

-[^115]: A common phrase that often said before something stupid and more than probably disastrous.
+[^115]: A common phrase that often said before something stupid and more than probably disastrous and gains entry to the [Darwin Awards](https://darwinawards.com/).

 ### The Only Person That Can Change My Assessment of Trump